metabrainz/listenbrainz-content-resolver/README.md

 The top-tags command will print the top tags and the number of times they have been used in your collection.
 This requires that the "metadata" command was run before.

+### Unresolved Releases

+Any tracks that fail to resolve to a local collection will have their recording_mbid saved in the database.
+This enables the unresolved releases report which specifies a list of releases that you might consider adding to your collection, because in the past they failed to resolve to your location collection.